Once, in a fable...

 I write young adult fiction, with a main genre focus on paranormal/supernatural and fantasy, with some detours into horror and sci-fi.
 I've written short stories as well as full-length novels, having completed my first novel when I was in the fifth grade and going so far as to self publish one during my junior year of high school.
 During my senior year of college, I was one of ten finalists nationwide in Simon & Schuster's Simon451 Student Novel Contest, where I turned in a completed 65K-word manuscript about a teen exorcism survivor who, upon fearing that something sinister may still lurk inside of him, goes searching for the rabbi that saved him.

-Currently I'm also the fantasy reviewer for the pop culture website Girls in Capes, but I pay the bills by working in social media for a digital media publisher.
+Currently I'm also the fantasy reviewer for the pop culture website Girls in Capes, but I pay the bills by working as the social media and community manager at a nonprofit organization.
 At nights, I still write – at the moment my main focus is polishing the same manuscript from the S&S contest, but I've also got an idea germinating that I've tentatively dubbed #RasputinWIP on Twitter.
 Ask me about it sometime!